DonnyLe/cs_4100_final/README.md

 # Pac-Man: Through an Artificial Intelligence Lens
 ### CS 4100: Team 14 Final Project
-This work was done for Santa Clara University's Artificial Intelligence course taught by Professor Liu

-This repository was forked from @tadowney 's GitHub repo linked here.
+This repository was forked from @tadowney 's GitHub repo linked [here](https://github.com/tadowney/ai_pacman).
 The work seen here was collaboratively developed by John Kraunelis, Riya Roy, Donny Le, Kenneth Fan, and Swar Kewalia - Team 14 of Northeastern University's CS 4100: Artificial Intelligence course.
 This course was taught by Professor Rajagopal Venkatesaramani in the Khoury College of Computer Sciences.

 ## Introduction